jSiderius/RTS/ReadMe.txt

 	- Visible bullets
 	- Bug fix
 	- Playtest and manufature the game experience
+	- Optimization

 Overall I think I overextended myself with features functionality and design, I definitely could have had a much simpler but complete game
 Also the editor uses quite alot of RAM on the game and terrain scenes so don't have those open as much as possible Message me if you have any problems grading
 Also the assets are not mine and I'm not claiming any credit for them other than manipulating them in the editor

+Report:

+The mechanics of the game are as follows
+	- The play is capable of using the UI to purchase buildings and units in the game
+	- The buildings and units cost money and can also cost or give power
+	- The headquarters building is the home base and if destroyed (Not currently implemented because bugs) the game is over
+	- The Power plants give access to more power for buildings
+	- The refinery gives trucks which can go into the world and collect resources
+	- The quarters allow unit spawing
+	- The factories allow truck unit spawning
+	- The airports allow air unit spawning
+	- The nuclear plant is an alternate end condition
+	- The units on the player side can be manipulated by
+		- Drag and select
+		- Click and select
+		- Shift drag or click and select (alt-select)
+		- Right click to move
+		- Right click on target (Collectable, Unit, Building) to target
+	- The resoruce truck works as follows
+		- Select and send to resource
+		- On collision with resource, picks it up and naturally returns to base
+		- On death, respawns after a time period
+	- The GI works as follows
+		- Can attack ground units and buildings
+		- Can collect health and weapon upgrades
+	- The tank and armoured car are attacking units with altered stats
+	- Units in the world are patroling / defending units, they will patrol points, or fight units in range
+	- You have to go to them to access resources
+	- Units that spawn are storming units, they will charge the player base
+	- This is the last thing I was working on and unfortunately it is in a decently buggy state
+	- The airport will spawn units after about 3 minutes and the barracks after 1, but you can change this in their scripts
+	- There's probably some other stuff I'm missing

 I'll go over the checklist and where I would say each component is implemented
 1: